Skip to main content

 - **Last night's entry**: quality, bedtime, SE%

-## 2. Calculate chain timing
+## 2. Calculate timing

-If >6h away, data is wrong — use 1:00 AM default.
-If ALL nudges
+If >7h away, data is wrong — use 1:00 AM default.

-## 3. Build self-contained chain prompt
+## 3. Build self-contained reminder prompt

 ## 4. Schedule

-Schedule with: `ollim-bot reminder add --delay <mins> --background --max-chain 3 -m "<prompt>" -d "Nightly sleep chain"`
+Schedule with: `ollim-bot reminder add --delay <mins> -m "<prompt>" -d "Bedtime ping"`

-Check for existing chain reminders first — don't duplicate.
+bedtime reminders first — don't duplicate.

 Key patterns:

-• Routine creates reminders — the routine itself never pings; it calculates timing and schedules a chain reminder that does
+• Routine creates reminders — the routine itself never pings; it calculates timing and schedules a reminder that does

 Chore time — low-friction ADHD nudge